GRCDEV/ArduSim/help/setup.md

 ### 3.3 Starting Ardusim for the first time
-If you are running on windows please first go to section 5.

-Make sure to have at least Java-11 installed.
+* Make sure to have at least Java-11 installed.

-In your IDE right-click over *src/main/java/com/setup/Main.java* class and select Run as Java Application (or similar).
+* In your IDE right-click over *src/main/java/com/setup/Main.java* class and select Run as Java Application (or similar).

 The first time, it will fail to run because you need to add some program arguments.
 There exist four options: *multicopter*, *pccompanion*, *simulator-gui*, and *simulator-cli*.
 The first two are used in real experiments and the last two are used for simulations.
 We advise to use the *simulator-gui* for developping and to use the *simulator-cli* to perform automatic testing.

-Edit the run configuration in your IDE and change the program arguments to *simulator-gui*
+* Edit the run configuration in your IDE and change the program arguments to *simulator-gui*

-A csv file called speed.csv (inside ArduSim/target) should also be present.
-This csv file contains the target speed for the multicopters (one row per speed m/s).

-Once you have checked that all the necesarry files (*arducopter*, *copter.parm* and *speed.csv*) are inside the folder *ArduSim/target* and you have changed the program arguments to *simulator-gui* you can start Ardusim (if you are using Linux.
-Otherwise go to section 3, execute the necesarry things for Windows and come back then come back).
+Once you have checked that all the necesarry files (*arducopter*, *copter.parm* and *speed.csv*) are inside the folder *ArduSim/target* and you have changed the program arguments to *simulator-gui* you can start Ardusim.

+* Run ArduSim

 A configuration Dialog should pop up.
-For now, leave all the parameters as they are, and press the OK button.
+For now, leave all the parameters as they are.

+* press the OK button.

 Using the default parameters ArduSim will start a certain protocol (FollowMe in this case).
-Most of the protocols have there own grafical interface to changes some arguments.
-For now, leave all the parameters as they are, and press the OK button.
+Most of the protocols have their own grafical interface to changes some arguments.
+For now, leave all the parameters as they are.

+* press the OK button.

 Most likely ArduSim will give you a pop-up that no bing key was found.
 This Bing key is used for rendering, and if it is not found open-street maps will be used.

-Press the *Ok* button to continue and a full-sized screen should appear.
+* Press the Ok button

+A full-sized screen should appear.
 In the upper-left corner you can see that ArduSim is setting everything up in the background.
 It will pause for a bit while it is waiting for a GPS fix.
 Finnaly, the button *setup* should be enabled.

-Press that button.
+* Press the Setup button.

 Observe how *UAV 1* is taking off.
 Once that is done, the *start test* button should be enabled.

+* Press the Start test button

-Press that button and observe how UAV 0 is taking off, starts moving, and is followed by UAV 1.
-Wait until both UAVs are landed, and press the *exit* button.
+Observe how UAV 0 is taking off, starts moving, and is followed by UAV 1.
+Wait until both UAVs are landed.

+* Press the *exit* button.

 You now performed your first simulation with ArduSim, congratulations!
 We now advise to repeat the last steps changing protocols and/or parameters.
 If you change the protocol make sure to also change the protocol parameters path.

 Several temporary files are generated when using ArduSim for simulations.
-Please, close ArduSim with the application button and not from the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.
+Please, close ArduSim with the application button and not from the *Console* tab of your IDE to force ArduSim to remove the temporary files before exiting.

-Remember that ArduSim is a highly asynchronous application, and running it with a IDE in debugging mode could lead to an unexpected behavior of the application.
+Remember that ArduSim is a highly asynchronous application, and running it with an IDE in debugging mode could lead to an unexpected behavior of the application.

 ## 4 Compilation to jar

-If you want to use ArduSim outside of the IDE, you have to complied a *.jar*.
+If you want to use ArduSim outside of the IDE, you have to compiled a *.jar*.
 The project has been prepared to be compiled both as Java application, or as Maven project.
 The straightforward solution is to compile and export a runnable Jar file like any other Java project.
 You can also compile and deploy ArduSim with Maven, but we do not recommend that approach for two reasons: i) it requires advanced knowlegde, and ii) the contents of the folder target will be cleaned, removing the *arducopter* application instance that should be there for simulations, and even the *ardusim.ini* file provided.
-In order to avoid further problems, we suggest to store a copy of those files anywhere else (*arducopter* or *arducopter.exe*, depending on the running platform, *copter.parm*, and *ardusim.ini*).
+In order to avoid further problems, we suggest storing a copy of those files anywhere else (*arducopter* or *arducopter.exe*, depending on the running platform, *copter.parm*, and *ardusim.ini*).

 ## 5 Compile your own SITL files